dotink/sage/docs/api/classes/Dotink/Sage/DocumentCollection.md

 				string
 			</td>
 			<td>
-				The key to ensure the document has
+				A key to filter the documents by
 			</td>
 		</tr>